Are Pinellas County DUI “Sobriety Checkpoints” Effective?

 Many of these cases can be won when your DUI attorney files and litigates a motion to suppress arguing that the roadblock was not set up or executed properly.

-The best thing about theses motions to suppress is that you are arguing not just that the stop of your client was illegal, but that some part of the entire roadblock operation was illegal.
+The best thing about these motions to suppress is that you are arguing not just that the stop of your client was illegal but that some part of the entire roadblock operation was illegal.

-Because these DUI checkpoint motions contest the entire roadblock setup many more witnesses are required.
-The motion to suppress hearing can last several days, sometimes longer than the DUI trial itself.
+Many more witnesses are required because these DUI checkpoint motions contest the entire roadblock setup.
+The motion to suppress hearing can last several days, sometimes longer than the DUI trial.

 After going through such a hearing, many prosecutors hate prosecuting the sobriety checkpoint cases because they know the DUI defense attorney will be filing a motion to suppress the stop.

-When successful, the Court will then grant the motion and exclude any evidence gained after the illegal stop, including the identity of the driver, results of field sobriety exercises, or breath test results.
+When successful, the Court will grant the motion and exclude any evidence gained after the illegal stop, including the driver’s identity, field sobriety exercises, or breath test results.

 The motion to suppress can be filed in any case affected by the checkpoint, including felony, misdemeanor, DUI, or even traffic infraction cases such a driving on a suspended driver’s license.

-Being stopped in a DUI checkpoint or roadblock in Pinellas County, FL, can be a frustrating experience even if you have done nothing wrong and escape without being issued a traffic infraction.
+Being stopped at a DUI checkpoint or roadblock in Pinellas County, FL, can be a frustrating experience, even if you have done nothing wrong and escape without being issued a traffic infraction.

-Deputies with the Pinellas County run a DUI checkpoint about every two months.
+Deputies with the Pinellas County Sheriff’s Office run a DUI checkpoint several times a year.

-Many argue that stopping vehicles without reasonable suspicion or probable cause is an ineffective way to fight crime while at the same time causes considerable delay and frustration to thousands of driver’s that are never arrested for any misdemeanor, DUI, or felony criminal offenses.
+Many argue that stopping vehicles without reasonable suspicion or probable cause is an ineffective way to fight crime while at the same time causing considerable delay and frustration to thousands of drivers never arrested for any misdemeanor, DUI, or felony criminal offenses.

 More than 1,200 vehicles went through the checkpoint with 353 being diverted for further “assessment” by the officers.

-With more an 30 officers involved guess how many DUI arrests were made?
+With more than 30 officers involved, guess how many DUI arrests were made?
 Only 10.
-In fact, the total number of arrests were only 17.
-The math is pretty easy – 30 officers and only 17 total arrests over the course of the entire evening.
+In fact, the total number of arrests was only 17.
+The math is pretty easy.
+Over the course of the entire evening, 30 officers made only 17 total arrests.

-It seems the taxpayers of Pinellas County would have been better served if those 30 police officers had been out patrolling the streets, responding to emergency calls, or investigating individuals for traffic infractions and possible DUI.
+Would the taxpayers of Pinellas County have been better served if those 30 police officers had been patrolling the streets, responding to emergency calls, or investigating individuals for traffic infractions and possible DUI?

 What is the real point of the roadblock?
-One could argue it is a “show of force” by law enforcement for all of the good citizens that have the misfortune of passing through the checkpoint that drinking and driving is not acceptable in Pinellas County even if there is no sign of impairment.
+By making a “show of force,” law enforcement officers reinforce the idea that drinking and driving is unacceptable in Pinellas County

 Those arrests and charges included: